yuniapak/u2_hw_mongoose_plants/README.md

 ##

-> You should see a modal pop up.
+You should see a modal pop up.
 Click "Add a Different IP Address" button

-> Then enter 0.0.0.0/0 for the IP Address input (this will allow all IP Addresses to access the database)
+Then enter 0.0.0.0/0 for the IP Address input (this will allow all IP Addresses to access the database)

-> Click the green "Add IP Address" button
+Click the green `"Add IP Address"` button

-> Now let's secure the database.
+Now let's secure the database.
 Create a username/password (remember the password, you will need it later)

-> Click the "Create MongoDB User" button
+Click the green `"Create Database User"` button

-> Next, click the "Choose a connection method" button in the lower right of the modal
+Next, click the `"Choose a connection method"` button in the lower right of the modal

 <p align="center">
   <img src="https://i.imgur.com/hv860VE.png" width="60%"/>